Home Insights Story Studio Work With Me Free Growth Plan

 Third-Party Logistics (3PL): Companies like Shiprocket, Delhivery, and WareIQ offer end-to-end fulfilment.
 Ideal for brands doing under Rs 2 crore monthly revenue.
 Cost: Rs 30-60 per order for pick-pack-ship plus Rs 40-80 for last-mile delivery.

 Hybrid Model: Own warehouse for top-selling SKUs in metro regions, 3PL for long-tail SKUs and Tier-2/3 delivery.
 This is where most brands between Rs 2-10 crore monthly revenue operate.
-It reduces delivery times for 60-70% of orders while keeping fixed costs manageable.
+Reduces delivery times for 60-70% of orders while keeping fixed costs manageable.

 Full In-House: Only justified at Rs 10 crore+ monthly revenue.
 Requires significant capital expenditure and operational expertise but provides complete control over quality, speed, and cost.